 Example.
 Let’s take the example of a house worth $200,000, with a $150,000 mortgage, a $25,000 federal tax lien, and a $100,000 homestead exemption.
 In most cases, the trustee would not try to sell the house, because there would be no proceeds available to pay other creditors after taking into account the mortgage, tax lien, and homestead exemption.

 In this situation, the tax lien would still remain on your property after your Chapter 7 case is over.
 In order to get rid of the lien, you could sell the property and pay the IRS from the proceeds.
 Or, you could attempt to work out a payment plan with the IRS to pay the balance due and have the tax lien released.
 Simply filing Chapter 7, however, would not make the lien disappear.

 Tax liens also attach to personal property, such as cars and household furniture.
 In most Chapter 7 cases, trustees do not try to sell personal property, because it is either worth too little, encumbered by liens (like auto loans), or subject to exemptions.
 You have to continue to deal with tax liens that cover personal property you are able to retain after a Chapter 7 filing.

-Generally, your options to deal with a federal tax lien that remains in effect after bankruptcy are to:
+Generally, your options to deal with a federal tax lien that remains in effect after bankruptcy are as follows: